|

 1863 |

-entertainments« in Ernstthal.
+Ernstthal.
 His living he made by private tutoring.
-On the
+On the 12th

-12th February he was reported because of this to the teacher's college; the
+February he was reported because of this to the teacher's

-school inspection found out about this through a letter of Ernstthaler's
+college; the school inspection found out about this through a

-Do you know the Night, descending on Life,
+Life, Do you know the Night descending on

 Ernstthal, Marktplatz 185 |